cyrus-and/chrome-remote-interface/README.md

   - a `string` representing the raw WebSocket URL, in this case `host` and `port` are not used to fetch the tab list.

-  Defaults to a function which returns the first available tab starting from the currently active one (note that at most one connection can be established to the same tab);
+  Defaults to a function which returns the first available target according to the implementation (note that at most one connection can be established to the same tab);
 - `protocol`: [Chrome Debugging Protocol] descriptor object.
 Defaults to use the protocol chosen according to the `remote` option;
 - `remote`: a boolean indicating whether the protocol must be fetched *remotely*